supermarsx/not-stonks-bot/research/binance/binance_api_analysis.md

 ## Executive Summary and Integration Objectives

-Binance's Spot Application Programming Interface (API) provides a comprehensive suite for integrating trading applications with the exchange's market data, order management, and account information.
+Binance’s Spot Application Programming Interface (API) provides a comprehensive suite for integrating trading applications with the exchange’s market data, order management, and account information.
 At its core, the API offers REST endpoints for market data and trading operations, and WebSocket streams for real-time market data and user account updates.
 Responses follow a consistent JavaScript Object Notation (JSON) format with millisecond precision on timestamps, and the platform implements rate limits and order constraints that directly shape system architecture and operational resilience.
 These characteristics define the integration surface that trading systems must address, including compliance with authentication and time discipline, careful management of rate budgets, and robust error handling across synchronous and asynchronous interfaces.[^2][^12]

-This report's objectives are to outline the capabilities and constraints of the Binance Spot API, with practical guidance for trading system integration.
+This report’s objectives are to outline the capabilities and constraints of the Binance Spot API, with practical guidance for trading system integration.
 Specifically, it covers market data endpoints, order management operations, account and permissions queries, WebSocket streams, rate limits and error responses, authentication methods, supported order types and conditional parameters, trading restrictions and filters, best practices in time synchronization, error handling, and strategies for order book integrity and rate-limit-aware architectures.
 The report is intended for software engineers, quantitative developers, solution architects, and technical product managers responsible for building and maintaining robust integrations.

 ## API Foundations: Structure, Base Endpoints, and Data Conventions

 The Binance Spot API adopts straightforward conventions that reduce ambiguity and facilitate predictable integration.
 By default, responses are returned in JSON with timestamps in milliseconds.
 When microsecond-level precision is required, clients can set the `X-MBX-TIME-UNIT` header to `MICROSECOND` (or microsecond).
 REST requests have a server-side timeout of approximately ten seconds, and responses generally return data in chronological order unless specified otherwise.
-Time filtering parameters such as `startTime` and `endTime` follow clear semantics, and the system provides explicit guidance on error states, including the TIMEOUT error code for cases where the backend matching engine's execution status may be unknown.[^2]
+Time filtering parameters such as `startTime` and `endTime` follow clear semantics, and the system provides explicit guidance on error states, including the TIMEOUT error code for cases where the backend matching engine’s execution status may be unknown.[^2]

 Base endpoints exist for REST and WebSocket communication, with distinct hosts for public market data.
 The public market data base endpoint is designated to handle high volumes of non-private queries, and developers are advised to leverage this endpoint for market data-only use cases.
 While the developer center redacts exact URLs for some endpoints, it highlights that multiple REST base endpoints exist, and that the last four endpoints provide improved performance with a tradeoff in stability.
 This performance-stability note encourages operational designs that are resilient to endpoint selection and failover, especially under load.[^2]